usd-comp230/usd-comp230.github.io/pa2/index.md

 After doing this, you can start working on the individual methods.
 You may want to start with implementing the methods for `ArrayGL`, since the constructor is already provided.

 Run the tests as you go.
-Even if you hanve't finished implementing other methods, as long as the files compiles, you can test for the method you're currently working on.
+Even if you have'nt finished implementing other methods, as long as the files compiles, you can test for the method you're currently working on.

-As you get more comfortable with the PA, move back and forth between the implementations as you see fit to make progress.
+As you get more comfortable with the PSA, move back and forth between the implementations as you see fit to make progress.

 ## Testing

 The thoroughness and correctness of your tests will be graded automatically.
-Correctnes will be assessed by running your tests against our reference implementation and checking if the results are as expected.
+Correctness will be assessed by running your tests against our reference implementation and checking if the results are as expected.
 Thoroughness will be assessed by running your tests against each buggy implementation and checking if the results are